rotki/docs/usage-guides/api-keys.md

    - **Docker mode**: You will need to manually copy the access token and refresh token from the OAuth page and input them into rotki.

 4. **Redecode Transactions:**
    - After successfully adding your Monerium credentials, you need to redecode the Monerium transactions in the history events section to see the updated bank data.
+See [Redecoding blockchain transactions](/usage-guides/historical-events#redecoding-blockchain-transactions) for more information on how to redecode transactions.

 > **Note**: The Monerium credentials only provide read-only access to your Monerium data.
+When you authenticate, Monerium's OAuth consent screen may show that rotki is requesting broad permissions.
+This is because Monerium's API doesn't currently support granular permission scopes, so all OAuth tokens appear to request full access.
+However, rotki only performs read-only operations and cannot modify your account, initiate transfers, or make changes to your Monerium data.
 The OAuth authentication flow described above is mandated by Monerium's API requirements, not a design choice by rotki. rotki simply integrates with their authentication system as required.

 ### Gnosis Pay